apache/kylin/readme/commands.md

 > Note:
 >
 > ​		Destroy all clusters will not delete vpc, rds, and monitor node.
-So if user doesn't want to hold the env, please set the `ALWAYS_DESTROY_ALL` to be `'true'`.
+So if user doesn't want to hold the env, please set the `ALWAYS_DESTROY_VPC_RDS_MONITOR` to be `'true'`.

 - Destroy a default cluster